What is the Freelance Solidarity Project?

 What exactly is the National Writers Union?

 The NWU is the only labor union that represents writers working in all genres, formats, and mediums.
-It’s also the only American affiliate of the International Federation of Journalists.
 The NWU has a long history of winning better conditions for freelancers, most recently with freelancers from OUT Magazine.
 For more information, see our member benefits.

 How much are dues?